Want to turn your customers into buyers? Here are nine ways to seal the deal.

 Sometimes, all it takes for people to act is a slight nudge in the right direction.
 A definitive call to action in your marketing efforts encourages potential clients to make a decision.

-"We don't just place verbs like 'download now,' "act now' or 'get free' – you must admit that sounds like an order," said John Breese, founder and CEO of HappySleepyHead.
-"We use a combination of idioms and call-to-action verbs – for example, 'first come, first served,' 'contact us today' or 'buy it off the shelf' – and we use this combination on every page of our site."
+"We don't just place verbs like 'Download now,' 'Act now,' or 'Get free' – you must admit that sounds like an order," said John Breese, founder and CEO of HappySleepyHead.
+"We use a combination of idioms and call-to-action verbs – for example, 'First come, first served,' 'Contact us today,' or 'Buy it off the shelf' – and we use this combination on every page of our site."

 5. Optimize your web experience.

+Pay attention to more than just the content on your business's website.
+SEO, keywords and calls to action often point leads in the direction of a sale.
 If your business has a website, it's imperative that you employ good keywords and SEO best practices to convert your online leads.
 If you know your most effective keywords, clustering your point-per-click campaigns and managing your Google Analytics score can be easier, explained LegalAdvice.com CEO David Reischer.

 "The keywords selected for each ad group should be based on a narrow category to be targeted so that the campaign can more easily be monitored," he said.
 "We carefully monitor all campaigns and either tweak or discontinue those keywords that do not convert."